 Pierce the darkness with light.

 Our world is filled with so much filth.
 Distraction.
 Hate.
 Evil.
 So much darkness engulfs this world.
 Just like the earlier part of my evening and watching of the eclipse.
 The clouds got in the way of the beauty and perfection.
 You see, when we allow for things to pollute us and fill us with filth, we aren’t in the light.
 We all have sin, innate darkness, within us.
 It is the very reason why our world is full of evil.
 Its why there is brokenness and pain.
 But with Jesus, light has come.
-I know this may make me sound like a crazy person, but that’s honestly fine by me.
 Jesus died to bring life.
 He died to redeem.
 He died and rose again for each of us.
 As Christians, Jesus needs to be the most important thing in our lives.
 He must be the light within us, but it must also break forth from us.
 What good is it if the light in us remains hidden from the rest of the world stuck in darkness?
 What good is it if we have been forgiven much and redeemed, yet aren’t telling others about it?
 Remember when I was talking about the bad photoshops?
 Yeah…nobody likes a fake, and if you’re a fake Christian- a hypocrite- people will eventually catch on.
 Some might buy it, but eventually frauds are uncovered and exposed.
 If Jesus is the light of the world, if he is “the way the truth and the life”, why are we not excited to live that out and let the world catch at least a glimpse of that light?
 What good is grace and mercy in our lives when we aren’t living differently or offering it to others?
 If we, Christians…if we, the Church, stepped up and lived as we say we believe, and let Jesus not only change us, but light up the world around us, this world would and could look very very differently.
 Pierce the darkness around you with the light of Jesus Christ.